johnkerl/miller/docs6/src/reference-dsl-time.md

 One minus is that, being just numbers, they're not particularly human-readable -- hence the to-string and from-string functions described below.
-Another caveat (not really a minus) is that _epoch milliseconds_ are common in some contexts, particulary JavaScript.
-If you every see a timestamp for the year 49,000-something -- probablhy someone is treating epoch-milliseconds as epoch-seconds.
+Another caveat (not really a minus) is that _epoch milliseconds_, rather than epoch seconds, are common in some contexts, particulary JavaScript.
+If you ever (anywhere) see a timestamp for the year 49,000-something -- probably someone is treating epoch-milliseconds as epoch-seconds.

 <pre class="pre-highlight-in-pair">
 <b>mlr -n put 'end {</b>